What Are Financial Statements?

-On the positive side, uploading your financial statements can greatly increase the accuracy of your business credit scores and ratings.
+On the positive side, submitting your financial statements can greatly increase the accuracy of your business credit scores and ratings.
 If your financial statements reflect your business as a financially strong and stable company, just uploading it to your profile can positively impact your scores.
 This transparency also helps build trust with the companies who access your business credit file.

 However, some companies prefer to keep this information private.
-If you choose not to upload your financial statements to your Dun & Bradstreet business credit file, your business credit scores and ratings will not be negatively impacted.
+If you choose not to add your financial statements to your Dun & Bradstreet business credit file, your business credit scores and ratings will not be negatively impacted.
 However, some scores and ratings, such as the D&B Viability Rating, reflect the availability of financial information, so not all scores may be able to be calculated if you choose not to upload a financial statement.

 Learn more about how to build your business credit.

 The opinions, information and advice provided by Dun & Bradstreet in articles and blog posts (collectively the “Information”) are provided “as-is”.
 Nothing stated or implied in the Information should be construed to be legal, tax, or professional advice.
 Dun & Bradstreet makes no representations or warranties, express or implied, with respect to such Information and the results of the use or reliance on such Information.
 Some of the links on this page may take you to a third party website not governed by the Dun & Bradstreet Privacy Notice.